uofajillian/edx-documentation/en_us/xblock/source/anatomy/javascript.rst

 Note the following details about the JavaScript file.

 * The function ``ThumbsBlock`` initializes the XBlock.
-A function to initialize the XBlock is required in all XBlocks.
+A JavaScript function to initialize the XBlock is required.

   The ``ThumbsBlock`` function maps to the contstructor in the :ref:`XBlock Python file <The XBlock Python File>` and provides access to its methods and